opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 ### Managing OpenSearch connections

-The Opensearch connections tab displays all associated connections for the current workspace.
+The OpenSearch connections tab displays all associated connections for the current workspace.
 Follow these steps to manage your connections:

 1. Access a comprehensive list of associated OpenSearch connections on the connections tab.
 2. Use the **Remove association** button to unlink connections as needed.